derekqian/flex_bison_example/README.md

 # flex_bison_example
 A calculator example to use flex and bison in Windows.
 Version 2.5 (win_flex_bison-2.5.zip) is used in the test.
 C/C++ compiler is from Visual Studio 2005.

+Build and test on Windows Threshold 2 with VS2005 professional.

 Things to make Windows happy:
 1. "%option nounistd" to avoid unisdt.h missing error.
 2. "%option noyywrap" to avoid undefined function "_yywrap" error.